Got a young kiddo at home? Suffering severe lockdown fever? No time for mess?

 Remember to state those boundaries/expectations upfront!

-I could say ‘anything’ with playdough because playdough never ever seems to get boring and can be used in a million and one different ways, but thought it more useful to name something specific.
+I could say ‘anything’ with playdough because playdough never ever seems to get boring and can be used in a million and one different ways.
+However, I thought it more useful to name something specific.
 So baking it is – a firm favorite and something we do almost weekly in our house.

 Our equipment list of choice is: